 And now to the story.

 Accused of “espionage” in Chicago during the Bush administration, Tessa spent a month behind bars in Wisconsin, and fought the charges with eventual success.
-Following her stint in jail, Tessa moved to New York in 2008 and met an operatic teacher with whom she trained over the course of 3 years.
-Experiencing little progress over the first 2 ½ years, she became frustrated until achieving a breakthrough that continues to produce increasing vocal advancements.
+Following her stint in jail, Tessa moved to New York and started over.

 In 2012 Tessa started a new band, Tessa Makes Love, along with regular collaborations by Ian McDonald.
-In 2013, her music video generic levitra received over a million views on YouTube although the jury is still out on how many people realized that the video was a satire.
+In 2013, her music video “Spente Le Stelle” received over a million views on YouTube although the jury is still out on how many people realized that the video was a satire.
+The world keeps spinning.

 Tessa’s favorite artist is Angelique Kidjo.